gustafnk/microservice-websites/index.md

 ```

-The first line of code is to detect if JavaScript is enabled in the browser at all, otherwise we’ll always show the fallback content.
+The first line of code is to detect if JavaScript is enabled in the browser at all, otherwise we'll always show the fallback content.
 The first CSS rule then hides all the &lt;h-include&gt;s that are not included (&lt;h-include&gt; adds an `included` class after the AJAX request returns).
 The second CSS rule shows all included &lt;h-include&gt;s.

 <a name="local-stylesheets-and-scripts"></a>